 The objective of the Gateway Hamlet District is to provide land use regulations and design standards that ensure that the unique characteristics of the Ohioville Hamlet are preserved and enhanced.
 The traditional hamlet settlement pattern found in Ohioville is characterized by smaller lots and mixed uses in a compact, walkable layout.
-Maintaining and extending this form to the south side of NYS Route 299 and reconnecting to Paradies Lane will establish Ohioville as a unique place on the road to New Paltz and create an opportunity for the Empire State Trail to make its crossing of the busy rural highway (NYS Route 299) in a logical and safe place.
+Maintaining and extending this form to the south side of NYS Route 299 and reconnecting to Paradies Lane will establish Ohioville as a unique place on the road to New Paltz.
+The Empire State Trail brings pedestrians and bicyclists into the hamlet, further encouraging development of a compact, safe, and walkable layout.

-- B. Permitted Uses are set forth in Section 140-8B. - C. Area and Bulk Regulations the Area and Bulk regulations GH District are set forth below:
+B. Permitted Uses are set forth in Section 140-8B.

-(1) Minimum Lot Area: 5,000 square feet
+C. Area and Bulk Regulations - the Area and Bulk regulations GH District are set forth below:

-(2) Lot Width: 50 feet
+- (1) Minimum Lot Area: 5,000 square feet - (2) Lot Width: 50 feet

-(3) Required Lot Frontage: 50 feet
+- (3) Required Lot Frontage: 50 feet

-(4) Required Yards:
+- (4) Required Yards:

-(a) Front: Minimum is 15 feet; Maximum is 35 feet
+- (a) Front: Minimum is 15 feet; Maximum is 35 feet

-(b) Side: Minimum is 10 feet
+- (b) Side: Minimum is 10 feet

-(c) Rear: Minimum is 25 feet
+- (c) Rear: Minimum is 25 feet

-(5) Maximum Impervious Coverage: 70%
+- (5) Maximum Impervious Coverage: 70%

-(6) Maximum Building Footprint: 5,000 square feet
+- (6) Maximum Building Footprint: 5,000 square feet

-(7) Maximum Building Height 3 occupiable stories, not to exceed 35 feet.
+- (7) Maximum Building Height: 3 occupiable stories, not to exceed 35 feet.